jorgego11/ibp-installation/rancher/multi-node-install/README.md

     org1ca-service       NodePort    10.43.14.235   <none>        7054:30777/TCP,9443:31624/TCP   116m
     ```

     Given the corresponding k8s event, then the load balancer configuration could be updated to listen on ports 31624 and 30777.
-Now...
-I do wonder how this works today in IKS...
+Another possible option could be to configure the load balancer up-front so it listens on all ports in the NodePort range.

 ## Troubleshooting & tips
 * [waiting for server-url issue](https://github.com/rancher/rancher/issues/16213)